polyformproject/commercial.polyformproject.org/terms.md

 The vendor agrees to task its personnel to negotiate an amendment to this agreement to increase the limits on the customer's use of the software on request.
 {{/expansion=negotiate}}

+## Use

+The customer may use the software only for its own computing needs and those of its subsidiaries and affiliates.
+The customer may not:

+- sell, lease, license, or sublicense the software or documentation

+{{#delivery=compiled}}
+- decompile, disassemble, or reverse engineer any part of the software
+{{/delivery=compiled}}

+- allow access to the software by others not licensed by this agreement

+- share copies of the software or documentation with with others not licensed by this agreement

+- make the software available to others as software-as-a-service

 ## Versions

 {{#maintenance=version}}